QasimK/qasimk.github.io/collections/_drafts/2019-03-12-service_charges_and_tipping.md

 The cost of paying the staff is the restaurant's business, not the customers'.

-You're paying a person whose job it is to serve you food money.
+You're paying a person whose literal job it is to serve you food money.

 Why should some people be paid extra *for doing their job*?